techequitycollaborative/data-work-standards-analysis/README.md

 This average similarity score becomes our threshold for measuring adherence against each framework parameter.
 We extract the top 5 matching sentences for all queries for each policy document.
 If any of the matching sentences contains a similarity score greater than or equal to 0.3575, the policy is categorized as satisfying that parameter (1).
 Otherwise, it is categorized as not satisfying that parameter (0).

+**Manual Review**
+For any parameter with scores above the threshold, we conducted a manual review to ensure the extracted sentences were indeed relevant to the parameter.

 ## Analysis